caudilljk/caudilljk/README.md

 - 👋 Hi, I’m @caudilljk
 - 👀 I’m interested in application development.
-  - I am working through project exapmples in ASP.NET in an attempt to create my own information system.
+  - I am working through project examples in ASP.NET in an attempt to create my own information system.
 - 🌱 I’m currently pursuing a degree in Business Analytics and Information systems.
   - My degree will be a BBA with dual majors in Business Analytics and Computer Information Systems.
   - I have one year of school left and hope to graduate in the Spring of 2023.